-Help restore Northeast Iowa’s natural beauty while learning about ecology, land management and wildlife.
+Help restore northeast Iowa’s natural beauty while learning about ecology, land management and wildlife.

-Blufflands land stewardship interns work hard to maintain and restore native landscapes in extreme Northeast Iowa.
+Blufflands land stewardship interns work hard to maintain and restore native landscapes in northeast Iowa.
 Interns will conduct needed land management and restoration on remnant and reconstructed prairies, woodlands, oak savannas and other natural areas owned or protected by INHF.
 Interns will use a variety of hand tools and chainsaws to help accomplish restoration goals.

 Students selected for INHF’s Blufflands internship will learn from and work closely with landowners and working professionals in the field.
 Educational opportunities beyond daily work experiences will be provided, including participation in regional natural resources conferences, which will expose interns to several conservationists and organizations in a concentrated setting.
 First aid, CPR and harassment training will be provided at the beginning of the internship.

 The internship will give interns vital skills and experience for a career in conservation or land management, as well as a greater appreciation for the importance of our natural areas.
 This is a physically demanding, yet very rewarding internship!

 Much of the work will focus on prairie, oak savanna and woodland restoration with an emphasis on invasive species control.
 Control of species is by chainsaw, hand saw, digging, pulling and herbicide treatment.
 Removing Eastern Red Cedars from hill prairies, thinning oak woodlands of fire-intolerant tree species and pulling Wild Parsnip from reconstructed prairies are examples of some of the important restoration work that will be performed.
 Stream bank stabilization, fire break construction and prairie seed collection are other possible intern activities.